-Now is come the end of the old heathen world in its principal part, the Roman empire.
+its principal part, the Roman empire.
 And this great revolution, with that terrible destruction of the great men who had been persecutors, is compared, (Rev. vi.) to the end of the world, and Christ coming to judgment; and is most immediately signified under the sixth seal, which followed upon the souls under the altar crying, How long, O Lord, holy and true, dost thou not avenge our blood on them that dwell on the earth?
 This vision of the sixth seal, by the general consent of expositors, has respect to this downfall of the heathen Roman empire; though it has a more remote respect to the day of judgment of which this was a type.
 The day of judgment cannot be what is immediately intended; because we have an account of many events which were to come to pass after those of the sixth seal.

-What came to pass now is also represented by the devil's being cast out of heaven to the earth.
+devil's being cast out of heaven to the earth.
 In his great strength and glory, over that mighty Roman empire, he had exalted his throne up to heaven.
 But now he fell like lightning from heaven, and his kingdom was confined to the meaner and more barbarous nations, or to the lower parts of the world.
 This is the event foretold, Rev. xii.
 9, &c.
 "And the great dragon was cast out, that old serpent, called the devil and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him," &c.
 Satan had formerly tempted Christ, and promised to give him the glory of the kingdoms of the world; but now he is obliged to give it to him even against his will.
-This was a glorious fulfilment of that promise which God made to his Son, Isa. liii.
-12. "Therefore will I divide him a portion with the great, and he shall divide the spoil with the strong; because he hath poured out his soul unto death: and he was numbered with the transgressors, and he bare the sin of many, and made intercession for the transgressors."
+This was a glorious fulfilment of that promise which God made to his Son, the great, and he shall divide the spoil with the strong; because he hath poured out his soul unto death: and he was numbered with the transgressors, and he bare the sin of many, and made intercession for the transgressors."
 This was a great fulfilment of prophecies concerning the glorious time of the gospel, and particularly those of Daniel.
-Now it pleased the Lord God of heaven to set up a kingdom on the ruins of

-Satan's kingdom; and such honour does the Father put upon Christ for the disgrace he suffered when on earth.
+Now it pleased the Lord God of heaven to set up a kingdom on the ruins of Satan's kingdom; and such honour does the Father put upon Christ for the disgrace